By Tom Towson, CPA

 The legislation states that in order to comply with federal unemployment law, the state is reducing employer premium rates by 10% across all rates in the standard premium rate schedule, which is offset by a corresponding increase to a new support surcharge rate.
 Also, the bill expands the authorized use of money in the Title XII of the Social Security Act Repayment Fund to allow the state's Unemployment Insurance Division in the Department of Labor and Employment (CDLE) to use the money for costs associated with bonds or notes issued by the division, including interest on the bonds or notes.
 Finally, the bill eliminates the requirement for employers to submit premium reports to the UI Division and instead requires employers to submit wage reports.

 The legislation addresses the state's calendar year 2024 unemployment tax rates and continues the temporary relief provided in calendar year 2023 to employers who pay unemployment tax assessments through 2024.
+HB 236 extends the special one-year schedule of rates into 2024 so that SUI tax rates will continue to range from 0.1% to 5.4% (0.3% to 8.2% in 2023).
 It also will continue to reduce new employer tax rates, and keep overall employer tax rates consistent with calendar year 2023, providing that the average employer assessment rate, the average industry assessment rate, and the average construction industry assessment rate will all be 1%.
 It reduces the maximum earned rate and continues the use of the temporary simplification of the tax rate schedules that are used to calculate unemployment assessments paid by employers.
 It additionally provides for federal pandemic funds to be used to replenish the Unemployment Trust Fund, allowing the Delaware Department of Labor to implement unemployment tax relief for an additional one-year period.
 It is estimated that these unemployment tax assessment changes will reduce the tax obligation of employers by an estimated $50 million.
 Finally, the new law restructures the supplemental assessment that is currently being collected from all employers, keeping the rate of 0.2%, but depositing it in the Special Administration Fund instead of the UI Trust Fund.
 Uses of the Special Administration Fund are expanded to include future technology needs of the Department.

 The legislation changes how Florida’s UI tax rate is computed for rates effective 2022 through 2025.